 A young adult mystery novel, MIXTAPE MURDER will appeal to fans of Karen M. McManus, Kara Thomas, and Gillian Flynn’s Dark Places.

 It’s her seventeenth birthday, and Kirby only wants one thing: the run-down car she’s been coveting for years out at the wreckers.
-Then she and her dad will fix it up and her dream of being a mechanic, like him, will officially begin.
-Right?
-Huzzah!
-It’s hers.
-Wait, what’s that?
-A girl’s plea for help on the mixtape that won’t eject from the old stereo.
+Then she can fix it up and her dream of being a small-town mechanic, like her dad, will officially begin.
+Only, getting the car turns into a nightmare when Kirby hears a girl’s plea for help on the mixtape that won’t eject from the old stereo.

 Back in 1989, Susan just turned seventeen.
 Great.
-Not so great when she’s dying from the fumes of the new car she just received from her father.
-He’s the mayor of the small town she so desperately wants to escape—just not like this.
+Not so great is she’s dying from the fumes of the new car she received from her controlling father.
+He’s the mayor of the small town she has always wanted to escape—just not like this.
 So, she leaves a warning on the mixtape currently in her car stereo because someone killed her best friend hours before and the fumes are not her choice.
 Not her choice at all.